cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ### 2. Modularize the host environment

-Currently, we are using `Mock` and `SyntheticTendermint` variants of [`HostType`](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/hosts/block.rs#L33-L36) enum as host environments.
+Currently, we are using `Mock` and `SyntheticTendermint` variants of the [`HostType`](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/hosts/block.rs#L33-L36) enum as host environments.
 To manage these two different environments, we also introduced